supriyarana12/xenon/README.md

 Project Title                     Event Management System

 Objective                  Making a web based application which will help to event organizing company to organize and manage their event more efficiently and smoothly.

-Starting                            Date 15-06-2022

-Completion                      Date 30-06-2022

 Tools Used                  Wamp server, Notepad, MS Word.

 Languages used                HTML, Java Script, PHP, and CSS.

 Action.php
 <?php